 Flipped learning, as the name suggests is quite the opposite to the traditional method of learning.
 In a more common scenario, a student comes unprepared in the class, and the teacher teaches them about unknown topics.

 In the flipped learning environment, each student is expected to have personal computers in their home.
-All the students join a network where they can find the study materials needed to complete the syllabus – a video, e-books, or other media contents.
+All the students join a personalized learning network where they can find the study materials needed to complete the syllabus a video, e-books, or other media contents.
 They go through these study materials before attending the class.

 In the classroom, the teacher answers the questions the students have in their mind.
 You could call it a reactive method.
 A teacher's role is to guide the students only and help them to overcome the confusions they have in their mind.

 So, why is this method effective?
-Well, students can save their time taking notes and don’t have to keep up with group pace.
+Well, students can save their time taking notes and dont have to keep up with group pace.
 Instead, they can take their time and learn about the topics when they please and explore the ideas according to their wish.
 And if they have confusions and questions about the topics, the teachers will be there to solve the issues.

 The brighter side of this method is a student has more independence and freedom.
 This method is not a modern one but an ancient one.
 Socrates, the famous philosopher, used this method to educate his followers.
 He only asked questions and told his followers to find the answers themselves.

-You should have a clear idea about online learning by this time.
+You should have a clear idea about online learning at this time.
 Online learning completely ignores the necessity of physical classrooms.
 There are already a lot of online programs available.
 Even the mighty universities like Harvard and Yale have online courses offered to the students all over the world.
 The location of a student doesn't matter in the case of online learning.

-As the time passes, the idea of complete online learning is getting more and more popular.
+As time passes, the idea of complete online learning is getting more and more popular.
 A 2013 study, "Survey of Online Learning" discovered that about 7.1 million US students took online courses in fall 2012 alone.
 It is also a result of the blended learning environment.
-Students learnt about a particular topic in the classroom and then decided to look even further and ended up taking online courses.
+Students learned about a particular topic in the classroom and then decided to look even further and ended up taking online courses.

 With proper guidance, the online learning approach might overthrow the traditional learning method in the coming years.